cmjio/frontend-build-system/README.md

 frontend-build-system
 =====================

 A base setup for my frontend projects.
 Coffeescript and LESS are used in this setup meaning no dependancy on Ruby.
+If you wisth to to use SASS or SCSS then make sure to swap out `grunt-contrib-less` for `grunt-contrib-sass` and change the configuration to suit.

     npm install